-“Freedom Time” – 1966 song of liberation from Dodd, despite being recorded at Studio One with The Soul Brothers is the first Wail‘n’ Soul’m 45 b/w “Bend Down Low” (Bunny says it sold something like 50,000 copies):
+“Freedom Time” – song of liberation from Marley and “the Wailing Wailers” – despite being recorded at Studio One with The Soul Brothers – is among the first Wail‘n’ Soul’m 45s, backed with “This Train” (Bunny says it sold something like 50,000 copies):

-Check out the loping rocksteady version of “Stepping Razor” from 1967 — augmented by heavy hand drums (note the flubbed chord by the band just seconds before fading):
+Check out the loping rocksteady version of “Stepping Razor” from 1967 — augmented by heavy hand drumming (note the flubbed chord by the band just seconds before fading):